jsnery/Log-System/README.md

 #### • logAppend(error)

-Basically responsible for writing the content of the log accompanied by the error data inside the **.txt** file.
+**This is what you will actually use**.
+Basically responsible for writing the log content together with the error data inside the **.txt** file.
 ```
 >>> logAppend(‘Fatal Error’)